 By resolving these inefficiencies, facilities not only lower energy costs but also improve production KPIs such as cycle time and equipment uptime.

-To fully realize the potential of chiller plant optimization, it’s crucial to connect chiller performance metrics directly to production KPIs.
+To fully realize the strategic potential of chiller plant optimization, it’s crucial to connect chiller performance metrics directly to production KPIs.
 This approach allows facility managers to align auxiliary systems with manufacturing objectives and drive systemic efficiency improvements.

 Cycle Time Reduction